 Whilst care and knowledge of the dangers in the snow are incredibly important, it’s also vital to be equipped for all eventualities.
 You should always carry a rucksack with a shovel, probe and avalanche transceiver and should never go off-piste without protectors and a helmet.
 Many freeriders also carry avalanche airbags, which reduce the chance of being buried under snow masses should there be an accident.

 Although freeriding isn’t a new sport, its popularity has rocketed in recent times.
 A trend that has enjoyed a huge surge in popularity in recent years is ‘Hike and Ride’, which crosses over with Alpine skiing.
 No longer content with riding near the pistes, skiers are taking ever more strenuous climbs to find unexplored peaks.
 There are even special binds for skiers.
 Suitable for ascent, these guarantee the necessary stability and safety in pow pow (fresh snow), and snowboarders often use splitboards (divisible boards).

 Freestyle snowboarding and freeskiing

 The modern, up-to-date, well-maintained and superbly groomed snowparks in SalzburgerLand belong to the best the freestyle world has to offer, and are a true paradise for snowboarders and freeskiers.
-Every winter countless people return to the Salzburg mountains to feel the heart-thumping, adrenaline-pumping experience of turning tricks on large kickers, halfpikes, boxes, banked curves and rails in peaceful high-alpine scenery, the only sound around the jubilation of their mates celebrating their achievements.
-As a lot of the freestylers are juveniles and young adults, there are a range of special accommodation packages to ensure they can live cheaply whilst having a fantastic time.
+Every winter countless people return to the Salzburg mountains to have the heart-thumping, adrenaline-pumping experience of turning tricks on large kickers, halfpikes, boxes, banked curves and rails in peaceful high-alpine scenery, the only sound around the jubilation of their mates celebrating their achievements.
+As a lot of the freestylers are youths and young adults, there is a range of special accommodation packages to ensure they can live cheaply whilst having a fantastic time.